Full List of Local Government Areas in Abuja FCT

 Geographically located in the centre of the country, AMAC is the administrative headquarters of the FCT and has an estimated population of 776,298 inhabitants (2006 census).

-The area is home to the indigenous people of the Gbagyi (Gwari) ethnic group but you’ll find clusters of other tribes including Nupe, Gade, Dibo, Bassa, and Koro residing here.
+The area is home to the indigenous people of the Gbagyi (Gwari) ethnic group, but you’ll find clusters of other tribes, including Nupe, Gade, Dibo, Bassa, and Koro, residing here.

-Examples of districts and towns in Abuja Municipal Area Council include Maitama, Garki, Jabi, Asokoro, Wuse, Wuye, Utako, Gwarinpa, Utako, Lokogoma, Jahi, and more.
+Each of these five phases contains various districts and neighborhoods.
+Examples of districts and towns in Abuja Municipal Area Council include Asokoro, Maitama, Garki, Jabi, Wuse, Wuye, Utako, Gwarinpa, Utako, Lokogoma, Jahi, and more.

 Abuja Municipal Area Council (AMAC) Leadership